EasyRPG/easyrpg.org/README.md

 The homepage is currently provided "as-is", we are currently not able to have a common license for all files, as they have been cluttered over the years.
-We are going to clear that up and hope to provide it under a Creative Common licence later.
-We hope that this is in the intention of the original authors and designers.
-(See issue #5 for reference)
+We are going to clear that up and hope to provide it under a Creative Commons license later.
+We hope that this is in the intention of the original authors and designers (see [issue #5] for reference).

 ### 3rd party software

 Included are the following 3rd party software:

-* jQuery - https://jquery.com/ - Copyright (c) JS Foundation and other contributors,
+* jQuery - https://jquery.com - Copyright (c) JS Foundation and other contributors,
   provided under the MIT license

 * Magnific Popup - http://dimsemenov.com/plugins/magnific-popup/ -